snehakadam25/nba-data-engineering/README.md

 ## OBJECTIVES
-Extract datasets from API-NBA to create a database with basketball data that can be used for analysis Practice ETL techniques and concepts learned in class
+Extract datasets from API-NBA to create a database with basketball data that can be used for analysis Practice ETL techniques and concepts learned in class.
+For Details About the Overall Idea behind the project please refer [Project Plan](Project Plan.md)
 ## GOALS
 Answer questions such as:
 What’s the average age of top 10 scoring players?